krishna-gramener/viva-evaluation-github-actions/README.md

 # Code Structure Evaluator GitHub Action

 An ultra-minimal GitHub Action that evaluates code repositories based on structure and organization using LLM technology.
 This action analyzes your codebase and provides a score with detailed feedback in a markdown report.
+It uses the GPT-5-mini model via aipipe.org API to perform the evaluation.

 ## Features

 - **Ultra-minimal design**: Focuses only on essential functionality
-- **LLM-powered evaluation**: Uses OpenAI's GPT-4 to evaluate code structure
+- **LLM-powered evaluation**: Uses GPT-5-mini model via aipipe.org to evaluate code structure
 - **Comprehensive analysis**: Reviews directory structure, code quality, and architecture
 - **Detailed reporting**: Generates a markdown report with scores and explanations
 - **Flexible rubric**: Uses embedded rubric by default or accepts custom rubric